 Recently, in P. Suseela v.
 University Grants Commission, (2015) 8 SCC 129 Hon’ble Justice R.F.
-Nariman, while explaining the Doctrine of Legitimate Expectation, has laid down in his usual inimitable style that “a legitimate expectation must always yield to the larger public interest.”
-It is perhaps surprising that when Courts have considered the issue of whether a public authority may lawfully resile from a legitimate expectation that consideration has been either brief or it has been obiter.
-The “must always” observation of Justice Nariman is an instance of stretching it too far.
-In borrowed words, “the law has long recognized differences between procedural and substantive legitimate expectations (See, QB 213).
-Though the question of when a public authority may resile from a procedural legitimate expectation on grounds of public interest factors has not attracted a great deal of attention, the issue of when a public authority is entitled to resile from a substantive legitimate expectation is more controversial.“
+Nariman laid down, “a legitimate expectation must always yield to the larger public interest”.
+It is perhaps surprising, when Courts have considered the issue of whether a public authority may lawfully resile from a legitimate expectation that consideration has either been brief or has been an obiter.
+The ‘must always’ observation is an instance of stretching it too far.
+In borrowed words, “the law has long recognized differences between procedural and substantive legitimate expectations; though the question of when a public authority may resile from a procedural legitimate expectation on grounds of public interest factors has not attracted a great deal of attention, the issue of when a public authority is entitled to resile from a substantive legitimate expectation is more controversial”.